Livingbruce/nextstep-mentorship/PAYMENT_SETUP.md

 2. Set `MPESA_BASE_URL=https://sandbox.safaricom.co.ke`
 3. Use test phone numbers provided by Safaricom

-### Card Payment Testing
+### Bank Transfer Testing
-1. Use test card numbers from your payment gateway
-2. Use sandbox API credentials
-3. Test both successful and failed payment scenarios
+1. Submit a booking using **Bank Transfer**
+2. Enter a dummy transaction reference (e.g., `TEST123`)
+3. Confirm that the reference is saved in the intake form and dashboard
+4. Mark the appointment/order as paid manually in the admin UI or via SQL

 ## Security Notes